Hotels

 The reality is, your hotel may have to change some processes to keep up with the times.
 Digitization & technology are part of that evolution.

-The world is in a digital transformation — your guests want to check in & out on an app and unlock their doors with their phones.
+The world is in a digital transformation — your guests want to check in and out on an app and unlock their doors with their phones.

 You know that your hotel depends on stellar vendor relationships.
 Streamlining how you pay hotel vendors powers long-term, solid vendor relationships.